msagansk/Augur.Guide/3-traders/checksheet.md

 - Does the time of day matter?
 If so, does the market specify a timezone?
 - Will reporters in the future be able to verify the answer using the resolution source provided?

+Pay particular attention to the end time of the market, and what the market is actually asking.
+If a timezone was not provided in the market question, reporters have been assuming UTC as a (sort-of) [schelling point](https://en.wikipedia.org/wiki/Focal_point_(game_theory)).

 You can also ask the Augur community about a particular market if you are unsure.
 People will gladly flag potentially Invalid markets in the [Augur Discord](https://discord.gg/faud6Fx) and [Reddit](https://reddit.com/r/Augur).